-We’ve camped through rain storms, burst river banks, thunder and lightning, and hail storms.
-In fact you name it and we’ve pretty much experienced it!
+We’ve camped through rainstorms, burst river banks, thunder and lightning, and hail storms.
+In fact, you name it and we’ve pretty much experienced it!
 On one trip water came up through the ground into the tent and the camper van was dripping on the inside from condensation.
 It even sank five inches into the mud and was a whole heap of trouble getting out!
 Those cold gloomy days of non-stop heavy rain were the type that made us swear we would never go camping again, and it didn’t help that the kids were frantically running around us in an attempt to entertain themselves and let off steam.

 Since then we’ve always packed a rainy day emergency pack, which is a box full of activities and entertainment that keep the kids happy for hours and definitely help bring a better camping experience in bad weather.

-First of all you should make sure you always plan ahead.
-Think about taking a couple of activities from book like Making Stuff For Kids or The Rainy Day Book (we love this one just for the cover!) and some of the materials you’ll need to do the activities.
+First of all, you should make sure you always plan ahead.
+Think about taking a couple of activities from books like Making Stuff For Kids or The Rainy Day Book (we love this one just for the cover!) and some of the materials you’ll need to do the activities.
 There’s nothing like settling down to be creative with the kids when you’re all snug and warm and you can hear the rain hammering down outside.

 Make A Story Bag

-The other thing we like to do with the kids is have a story bag, which has to be packed with the right bits and pieces before setting off on the trip.
+The other thing we like to do with the kids is to have a story bag, which has to be packed with the right bits and pieces before setting off on the trip.
 Our glittery colourful bag is full of small toys and trinkets.
 One person gets to start by picking an item out of the bag and coming up with the first bit of a story based on that item.
 Then when they’ve finished they pass the bag on to the next person who picks another item out and shapes the story around that.
 You get the idea.
-It’s creative, brain taxing, gets the whole family involved and best of all its free as it is made from an old bag and bits and bobs just lying around at home.
+It’s creative, brain taxing, gets the whole family involved and best of all it’s free as it is made from an old bag and bits and bobs just lying around at home.
 The only thing you need to add is your imagination!

 Collect Puzzles And Games